 Outside the lab I enjoy photography, cooking, music and games, in particular go.
 If you ever want to discuss things (research-related or not) feel free to drop me an e-mail at: email@example.com

-It is commonly accepted that properly designing a system to exhibit favorable natural dynamics can greatly simplify designing or learning the control policy.
-It is however still unclear what constitutes favorable natural dynamics, and how to quantify its effect.
-Most studies of simple walking and running models have focused on the basins of attraction of passive limit-cycles, and the notion of self-stability.
-We emphasize instead the importance of stepping beyond basins of attraction.
-We show an approach based on viability theory to quantify robustness, valid for the family of all robust control policies.
-This allows us to evaluate the robustness inherent to the natural dynamics before designing the control policy or specifying a control objective.
-We illustrate this approach on simple spring mass models of running and show previously unexplored advantages to using a nonlinear leg stiffness.
-We believe designing robots with robust natural dynamics is particularly important for enabling learning control policies directly in hardware.
+Properly designing a system to exhibit favorable natural dynamics can greatly simplify designing or learning the control policy.
+However, it is still unclear what constitutes favorable natural dynamics and how to quantify its effect.
+Most studies of simple walking and running models have focused on the basins of attraction of passive limit cycles and the notion of self-stability.
+We instead emphasize the importance of stepping beyond basins of attraction.
+In this paper, we show an approach based on viability theory to quantify robust sets in state-action space.
+These sets are valid for the family of all robust control policies, which allows us to quantify the robustness inherent to the natural dynamics before designing the control policy or specifying a control objective.
+We illustrate our formulation using spring-mass models, simple low-dimensional models of running systems.
+We then show an example application by optimizing robustness of a simulated planar monoped, using a gradient-free optimization scheme.
+Both case studies result in a nonlinear effective stiffness providing more robustness.

 In Proceedings of the IEEE International Conference on Robotics and Automation (ICRA) 2018, pages: 5076-5081, IEEE, International Conference on Robotics and Automation, May 2018 (inproceedings)